walimorris/Payup/README.md

 * Complete loop structures and error handling
 * A small script to automate running the program when PC is on
 * The ability to process multiple bill procedures and notifications
+* Creative art on the startup window using ncurses

 "They" say, in the beginning, to make things that you can use daily.
 So, here it is, a program that'll perform daily bill notification pop ups directly on  my personal PC.